|Mandatory Gear List (50k & 25k)|

-- The 50k will have two aid stations – one at Perisher, which you will reach at 17.5km into the run, and Charlotte Pass at 26.5km into the run.
+- The 50k will have two aid stations – one at Rawson Pass, which you will reach at 17.5km into the run which is a water refill station only, and Charlotte Pass at 26.5km into the run.
 You will need to be self-sufficient outside of that.

-- The 25k will not have an aid station.
+- The 25k will have one aid station at Rawson Pass

 What nutrition can we get on course

-- The on course hydration will be NUUN hydration.
-There will also be a variety of foods including fruit, lollies, muffins and packets of chips.
+- The on course hydration will be Endura hydration.
+There will also be a variety of foods including fruit, lollies, muffins and packets of chips at Charlotte Pass.

 What are the cut off times